mailchimp/content-style-guide/06-content-types.html.md

 layout: article
 ---

 Content at MailChimp takes many forms.
-Here's a look at all the types of content we most often write, what functions they serve, and what team they're handled by.
+Here's a rundown of the types of content we most often write, the functions they serve, and the team they're handled by.

 ## Short